South American giants revel in World Cup success

 The Americans improved their record to 4-0 with a 106-71 defeat of the Dominican Republic in Bilbao after Denver Nuggets forward Kenneth Faried capped another impressive performance with 16 points and six rebounds.

-Spain, who are packed with NBA talent and the tournament’s joint favorites along with the U.S., brushed aside European champions France 88-64 in Granada.
+Spain, who are packed with NBA talent and the tournament’s joint favourites along with the U.S., brushed aside European champions France 88-64 in Granada.

-Missing their four-time NBA champion Tony Parker of the San Antonio Spurs, the French were undone by Chicago Bulls forward Pau Gasol and his brother Marc, who toyed with their rivals at both ends of the court.
+Missing their four-time NBA champion Tony Parker of the San Antonio Spurs, the French were undone by Los Angeles Lakers forward Pau Gasol and his brother Marc, who toyed with their rivals at both ends of the court.

 The final 12 games of the preliminary group stage will be played on Thursday.
 The knockout stages start on Saturday when the fiercely competitive tournament moves to Madrid and Barcelona.